5.2 Recognition of a Transfer as a Secured Borrowing

 basis of accounting).

-does not meet the conditions for sale accounting:
+of financial assets does not qualify for sale accounting:

 -